THANK YOU FOR SUBSCRIBING

 IQVIA alone has one of the largest and most comprehensive collections of healthcare information in the world—about 30 petabytes of proprietary data sourced from more than 120,000 data suppliers.
 Yet we are only one part of this vast global healthcare data landscape.
 In Asia Pacific, this challenge is compounded by the fragmented nature of the available data; it takes a high level of expertise to make the data assets useable.
 Likewise, just managing such enormous quantities of data is unfortunately not enough.
 It takes all forms of artificial intelligence and machine learning to realize its full value.
 Decision makers are no longer satisfied with historical key performance indicators but are looking for predictive analytics to gain that all important competitive advantage.

-No industry is immune from the transformational changes being wrought by technology and big data, from farming to retail to the life sciences.
+No industry is immune from the transformational changes being wrought by technology and big data, from farming to retail to the life science.
 Compared to many industries, though, the life-science and biopharma sectors are still playing catch-up.

 The core technology platforms and capabilities (big data, cloud, mobile, digital) represent powerful tools for biopharma and healthcare companies to transform.
 They come with risks— but manageable ones.
 Technology can vastly improve efficiency and yield insights to drive healthcare forward.
 At the same time the vast array data sources, direct-to-patient applications, countless health portals, etc. must still fit within the well-established and overarching framework of safety, regulation and ethical behavior.